Carne Asada is a Mexican style grilled meat and is perfect for tacos or served just by itself. You can grill it or cook it on the stove top.

 In most Mexican restaurants, they use skirt steak for their carne asada.
 I have experimented with skirt steak a lot.
 It tends to be a tougher, more gristly cut of meat.
 If you are going to use skirt steak you want to make sure you marinade the meat for a good long time, even 24 hours.
 I prefer to use flank steak for my carne asada recipe.
 It is a more tender cut of meat and doesn’t have to be marinaded as long.

+- Rest.
 After removing it from the grill allow it to rest for a few minutes before you slice it.
-Slice it into nice thin slices.
+Slice it across the grain into nice thin slices.

 - juice of 2 limes